Professor Mike Gasson

 Members are required to declare any personal interest in matters under discussion.
 Where Members have a particularly close association with any item, the Chairman will limit their involvement in the discussion.
 In cases where an item is to be discussed in their absence, a Member may make a statement before leaving.

 1. Apologies and announcements

-1.1 Apologies were received from Professor Jim Dunwell, Professor Alan Malcolm, Dr Anthony Williams, Dr Peter Lund, Miss Jill Brand, Dr Clive Meredith and from observers from FSA Scotland, Wales and Northern Ireland (Mrs Elspeth MacDonald, Mr Phil Morgan, and Mr Gerry McCurdy).
+Apologies were received from John Fowler, Tony Williams, and Gary Foster.
+Written comments submitted by these Members were tabled at the meeting.
+Apologies were also received from observers from FSA Scotland, Wales and Northern Ireland (Mrs Elspeth MacDonald, Mr Phil Morgan, and Mr Gerry McCurdy).

-Members agreed that, subject to the correction of two typographical errors, the minutes were a true record of the 66th meeting of the ACNFP held on Thursday 27 May 2004.
+Subject to one minor textual correction, Members agreed that the minutes were a true record of the 69th meeting of the ACNFP held on 25 November 2004.